tahasiddiquiii/event_updates_tif/README.md

 # event_updates_app
- event update app for event management using flutter and api integration is done in it
+ event updates app for event management using flutter and api integration is done in it